Pediatric Dentistry

 Pediatric dentistry focuses on the oral health of children from infancy through adolescence.
 Most infants’ teeth begin to develop and appear between six and twelve months of age.
 Children lose their first set of teeth around the age of 6 or 7, which are eventually replaced by a second set of teeth, their permanent teeth.
 Without proper dental homecare, children face possible oral decay and disease that can cause a lifetime of pain and complications.

-German Dental & Neuromuscular Clinic’s pediatric expert is highly qualified to examine the child’s teeth, gums, and mouth in a comfortable environment.
+German Dental & Neuromuscular Clinic’s dental expert Dr. Mira Hermann is highly qualified to examine the child’s teeth, gums, and mouth in a comfortable environment.

 It is crucial that parents start their children’s dental visits and oral health care at an early age.
 It is advisable to gently wipe the gums of the baby after each feeding, even before their teeth erupt.
 To promote a lifetime of good oral health, it is important to make dental hygiene a part of the child’s daily routine.